importantimport/shiraha/README.md

 ### Compatible with some Rehype plugins [WIP]

 Shiraha defaults to setting styles for Rehype plugins like `rehype-pretty-code`, `rehype-autolink-heading`, etc. -->

+## 📝 Documentation

+The documentation is located in the docs folder and can be viewed from [importantimport.github.io/shiraha](https://importantimport.github.io/shiraha).

 ## 📦️ Packages